nupurkmr9/vision-aided-gan/README.md

 python generate.py --outdir=out --trunc=1 --seeds=85,265,297,849 --network=https://www.cs.cmu.edu/~vision-aided-gan/models/main_paper_table2_fulldataset/vision-aided-gan-lsunchurch-ada-3.pkl
 ```
-The output is stored in `out` directory controlled by `--outdir`.
+The above command generates 4 images using the provided seed values and saves it in `out` directory controlled by `--outdir`.
 Our generator architecture is same as styleGAN2 and can be similarly used in the Python code as described in [stylegan2-ada-pytorch](https://github.com/NVlabs/stylegan2-ada-pytorch/blob/main/README.md#using-networks-from-python).

 **model evaluation**:
 ```.bash
 python calc_metrics.py --network https://www.cs.cmu.edu/~vision-aided-gan/models/main_paper_table2_fulldataset/vision-aided-gan-lsunchurch-ada-3.pkl --metrics fid50k_full --data lsunchurch --clean 1
 ```
 We use [clean-fid](https://github.com/GaParmar/clean-fid) library to calculate FID metric.
 We calclate the full real distribution statistics for FID calculation.
 For details on calculating the statistics, please refer to [clean-fid](https://github.com/GaParmar/clean-fid).
 For default FID evaluation of StyleGAN2-ADA use `clean=0`.
+The above command will return the FID `~1.72`

 ## Datasets